CIRCSE/CLARIN_L2L/doc/survey.md

 Due to the abundance and ubiquity of materials distributed in this format, in our prototype of the [CLARIN's text linker](demo_overview.md) we chose to perform a selection and a screening of raw textual resources programmatically.
 Our tool scans the resources available in VLO, identifies the attached documents (and the contento of any compressed archved), filters the texts in all parsable formats (plain text or XML) and triggers the pipeline for pos-tagging, lemmatization and linking.

-In our experiment on Italian, we identified `COMPLETE` resources that was parsed and analyzed.
-The full list is reported [here]().
-A subset of 14 resources is also included in the DB dump available at [`data/CLARINDB.sql.tar.gz`](../data/CLARINDB.sql.tar.gz).
+In our experiment on Italian, we identified about 200 resources that we could parse and analyze.
+However, due to the [technical limitations](https://github.com/CIRCSE/CLARIN_L2L/blob/main/doc/demo_overview.md#limitations) in the computational resources at our disposal, our prototype currently works with a subset of 14 resources only.
+This subset is included in the DB dump available at [`data/CLARINDB.sql.tar.gz`](../data/CLARINDB.sql.tar.gz).